magefoo/magefoo.github.io/_posts/2017-04-16-adding-log-statements-in-magneto-2.md

      }
 ```

-If this is the case, then just hijack it and use
+If this is the case, then just hijack it and use:

 ```
 $this->logger->debug($var);